 Professor, Harvard Business School

-Alexadra is a brilliant, engaging professor that brings out the best in people.
+Alexandra is a brilliant, engaging professor who brings out the best in people.
 She is a great role model and an inspiration.

 -